honklol/Guardian/README.md

 - **Regular Updates**: Our development team is committed to staying ahead of new cheat methods and staying up-to-date with Minecraft updates, ensuring that Guardian remains effective over time.

 ## 📥 Installation
-1. Download the latest Guardian plugin JAR file from the [official website](https://gac.lol).
+1. Download the latest Guardian plugin JAR file from the [releases page](https://github.com/honklol/Guardian/releases/latest).
 2. Download ProtocolLib, a library for easy interaction with player packets - you can download it [here](https://www.spigotmc.org/resources/protocollib.1997/).
 3. Place the downloaded JAR file in the `plugins` directory of your Minecraft server.
 4. Restart the server to initialize Guardian.